Language Requirement, Placement Test, and Proficiency Evaluations

-Students with advanced placement in Spanish will be placed in either SPA 103 or 105 and will proceed respectively to 107 or 108 to satisfy the university language requirement.
-They may also be placed directly into SPA 108.
+Students with a satisfactory score on the Department's Spanish language placement test will be placed in either 103 or 105, and will proceed respectively to 107 or 108 to satisfy the University language requirement.
+They may also be placed directly into 108.
 Students who have successfully completed 107 may not take 108.
-Students cannot place into SPA 102 or 107 through the department's placement test.
+Students cannot place into SPA 102 or SPA 107 through the department's placement test.

 Course credit in SPA 101-102, 103, 107 or 108 is also available through approved courses outside of Princeton University pending our department's placement test results.
 Students who take 100-level Spanish courses outside of Princeton University must take the departmental placement test after the completion of their courses to demonstrate that they have reached the necessary proficiency level.

 Students who want to receive credit for a Spanish language course taken outside of Princeton University, or have questions concerning placement, should contact Catalina Méndez Vallejo, associate director of the Spanish Language Program.